Sanaya Irani & Mohit Sehgal Break Silence; Clarify That They Are NOT Contracted To Win Nach Baliye 8

 "We know who are doing this, but unfortunately we don't have PRs or managers who can sling mud at the other co-contestants.
 Firstly we cannot take the names.
 And also if we had a pr we would have sling mud at other co-contestants."

-Sanaya & Mohit Wants A Healthy Competition
+Sanaya & Mohit Want A Healthy Competition

 "Guys...grow up, it is a competition... let's make it healthy... let's go out there and win it with respect.
 Stop slinging mud at other contestants.
 It's really sad and disguising."